RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD96802/README.md

 Thermal limits can't be configured.
 TSD is fixed to 175 Celsius, and thermal warning is fixed close to 140 Celsius.

+This driver has support for
+* Regulators
+* Watchdog

 Bugs from this version can be reported in GitHub issue tracker or to matti.vaittinen@fi.rohmeurope.com